hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/NoSQL Explorer.md

 [MongoDB Insert Manual](http://docs.mongodb.org/manual/reference/method/db.collection.insert)

-From the *Insert* tab you can insert documents directly into a Collection.
+Using the *Insert* option, you can insert documents directly into a Collection.

 ![](img/9.png)

 * *Document* : Add the document you want to insert into the *Document* field.
-  * If the document you supply does not have an \_id field, mongo will create one for you.
+  * If the document you supply does not have an \_id field, Mongo will create one for you.
   * If the document you supply does have an \_id field and it is already in use within the Collection the insert will fail.

 ### Update

 [MongoDB Update Manual](http://docs.mongodb.org/manual/reference/method/db.collection.update)

-From the *Update* tab you can modify an existing document(s) in a Collection.
+Using the *Update* option, you can modify an existing document(s) in a Collection.

 ![](img/10.png)

 * *Query* : The selection criteria for the update.
-Use the same query selectors as used in the Find method.
+Use the same query selectors as used in the [Find](#Find) method.
 * *Update* : The modifications to apply.
 * *Multi* : Set to true if all documents meeting the criteria should be modified.
 * *Upsert* : Set to true to create a new document when no document matches the query.